danadabb/KnowledgeGarden/vault/reactive-programming.java-course.md

 - user events
 - I/O responses e.g. file is completed

-Reactive programming = "react to something".

-It's not exactly event driven programming.
+Reactive Programming is not exactly event driven programming.

 Why do we care: